entmoot737/settingUp/README.md

         ```
         You can now delete this repository if desired
     1. Install YouCompleteMe
-        * navigate into your .vimrc file
+        * Navigate into your .vimrc file
         ```shell
         vim .vimrc
         ```